mrepol742/arduino-programs/README.md

 # arduino-programs
-This is my arduino workspace where i create, test and run using Arduino IDE.
+This is my arduino workspace.

 ## Requirements
 - Arduino IDE